 Susan is an Artist and Sign language Interpreter interested in language, translation and how Art can explore the connection these have with power and social relations.
 For more about Susan please visit her website susanmerrick.co.uk

 I am passionate about my Art practice being something that engages people and makes conversations happen, but not just with Artists.
-I want to engage with people who do not normally take part in the Art world and I want that engagement to be my practice.
+I want to engage with people who do not normally take part in the Art world, who are not academics and I want that engagement to be my practice.
 This project is about just that and it is why I wanted to work with the charity FiLiA over 2017, so instead of being on my own, I will be engaging with other groups of women and my work will come from that.
-I will begin by providing workshops for three groups of women in both my local community and in London who receive support from three separate organisations.
+I will begin by providing 12 workshops for groups of women in my local community who are supported by Women in Prison and You Trust Hampshire.
 These workshops will offer the opportunity for the women to create their own art work alongside and with the support of the professional artists.
-Guided by the same stimuli (that I will provide) each group and myself will discuss the issues that these stimuli touch upon and how we might respond to them.
+Together we will make a space that we create in but also that allows dialogue.
+Of issues relating to all of us as women in our own circumstances.

-The organisations that I will be working with are provisionally:
+The organisations that I will be working with are:

-The amazing Artists who will be working with me will be:
+The amazing Artists who will be working with me on these workshops are:

 I hope that this project will start conversations between people in my local communities, it will provide a direct link between the community and the Art using participants from the local area AND it will ensure that they are able to come and see the work themselves when it is shown.
 Because it is not just about creating this work, it is about access, for women into Art, and for the Art world into the lives of women and women’s experiences.

 Through both the workshops and my art practice I will be meeting with and working with local participants as well as artists.
 Through this I hope to acknowledge and break down a little the frequent barriers between local communities and the Art events that go on within them.
-I also want to start this residency as I intend to go on, by bringing together women from the local communities that I live and work in, together with Art, specifically women who usually have difficulty accessing such events or art.
+I also want to start this residency as I intend to go on, by bringing together women from the local communities that I live and work in, together with Art and conversation.
+Specifically women who usually have difficulty accessing such events or art.